 Brief Biography of Timothy Taylor

-In the early 1990’s Taylor became active in theater, constructing and painting a number of Community Theater sets in Northern California, including a huge forest backdrop for “Wind in the Willows” and a working time machine for “Time After Time” (in which he completed a voyage recently).
-He then went to the Johnson Atelier as an Apprentice in 1999, working on commission with sculptor Andrew Pitynski.
+In the early 1990’s Taylor became active in theater performance and constructing and painting Theater sets in Northern California, including a huge forest backdrop for “Wind in the Willows” and a working time machine for “Time After Time” (in which testing, he has not been able to stop from moving forward).
+He then went to the Johnson Atelier as an Apprentice in 1999, worked on commission with sculptor Andrew Pitynski.
 Immediately afterward, he designed exhibits for the Nashville Imaginarium Children’s Museum in Tennessee.
 He has had residencies at the International Ceramics Studio in Kecskemet, Hungary, and at Italy’s Wassard Elea in Ascea.
-His works have been exhibited in California,Washington, D.C., Orrea, Italy.
+His works have been exhibited in California,Washington, D.C., Hawaii, Italy, France and Spain.
 One of his porcelain sculptures is in the Latvia Small Porcelain Museum of Riga.
-His art has been published in several art books since 2009.
+His art has been published in several art books since 2009, in 2014 - the "Hidden Treasures" yearbook.

 In 2008 Taylor became a resident of the Commonwealth of the Marianas islands where he made four large cement “Artifacts” which were left in the wild to be grown over and photographed.
-He filmed the process and took the footage to the Universal Studios New York Film Academy in 2010, earning a second Master's degree (MFA).
-After an experimental period characterized by process explorations and some theorizing about post-postmodernism and neo-impressionism, Taylor has re-visited his early painting style, and is sculpting small works for metals casting back on the Island.
+He filmed the process and took the footage to the Universal Studios New York Film Academy in 2010, where he earned a second Master's degree (MFA).
+After an experimental period characterized by process explorations and some theorizing about post-postmodernism, Taylor has re-visited his early painting style, and is sculpting small works for metals casting back.